top of page

 • Open water conditions can affect scheduling.
 Rough seas or poor visibility may delay open water dives.

-• Some locations offer year-round diving, while others have seasonal windows, impacting course timing.
+• Some locations offer year-round diving, while others have seasonal windows.
+This can impact course timing.

 What to Expect During Each Phase